 The overall design requirements on the RD were defined by the kinematics and type of particles involved in the exclusive reactions of interest and by the expected background processes.
 The dominant background contribution in the case of DVCS originates from the associated production.
 Events with higher-mass resonances can be removed by an invariant mass constraint.
 The particle types to be detected were therefore protons, pions and photons from $\pi^0$ decay.

 All exclusive physics processes under investigation at {\sc Hermes} produce a low-momentum recoil proton at large laboratory polar angles.
-The left panel of figure~\ref{fig:DVCS_Kinematics} shows the kinematic distribution of recoiling protons from MC-generated DVCS events in terms of momentum $p$ and polar angle $\theta$\footnote{The distributions for exclusive $\rho^0$, $\pi^0$ and $\eta$ production look similar.}.
+The left panel of figure~\ref{fig:DVCS_Kinematics} shows the kinematic distribution of recoiling protons from MC-generated DVCS events in terms of momentum $p$ and polar angle $\theta$, the angle between the recoiling proton and the beam axis\footnote{The distributions for exclusive $\rho^0$, $\pi^0$ and $\eta$ production look similar.}.
 The right panel shows the MC-generated momentum distribution of DVCS protons that were left intact, compared to those of pions and protons from the decay of an intermediate $\Delta$-resonance.